stock2shop/website/content/integrations/takealot-marketplace-isync-integration.md

 title: "isync takealot marketplace integration"
 lead: "Update product offers on the Takealot marketplace directly from your iSync accounting system.
 Stock2Shop’s simple integration will streamline your operation by reducing duplicate data capture, and ensuring your product information on Takealot is up to date."
 lead2: "Here’s what you’ll be able to do:"
-description: "Integrate takealot marketplace with iSync"
+seoDescription: "Integrate takealot marketplace with iSync"
 ---

 Sync data